Tag Archive for: taking driving lessons in Edinburgh

 To pass both your driving test and your driving theory test, you must be aware of stopping distances.

 The quicker you drive and the wetter the road, the greater the stopping distance.
 Additionally, it takes some time to comprehend the situation before braking.
+Bad weather conditions also have an influence on this, so it is best to give it a bit more when the road is wet of visibility is reduced – something we experience very often here in Edinburgh.

 You can pass your driving test and stay safe on the roads long after by calculating stopping distances – so it is vital to learn how to calculate them as soon as you start taking driving lessons.